AlisterBaroi/php-contact-app/README.md

-### php-contact-app
+# php-contact-app
-This contact app was made by me (Aliter Animesh Baroi), as my final semester project for our web development course (Foundation in Computing, Taylors College/University).
-The source code, design and other contents of this website is prohibited from any form of commercial or non-commercial use, unless we have given our written concent.
+### This contact app was made by me (Aliter Animesh Baroi), as my final semester project for our web development course (Foundation in Computing, Taylors College/University).

-However, you are welcome to download and view this app.
+You are welcome to download and view this app.
 | Languages: |    HTML    |     CSS      | JavaScript |    PHP     |     SQL      |
 | :--------: | :--------: | :----------: | :--------: | :--------: | :----------: |